 More information on each type of abuse is available here.

-In your relationship with your partner (or former partner)and your children, are you...
+In your relationship with your partner or former partner:

 If you answered yes to any of these questions, then it’s time for change.

-If you’re ready to take responsibility for the way you’ve been acting, an MBCP can help you become calmer and show you how to relate to your family in healthy and positive ways.
+If you’re ready to take responsibility for the way you’ve been acting, an MBCP can help show you how to relate to your family in healthy and positive ways.

-Program staff will make contact with your partner, ex-partner or immediate family members to offer support and any assistance they might want.
-We do this because people exposed to family violence also need support.
+Family safety is an important aspect of the program, so our staff will also make contact with your family members to offer them support and assistance they might need.
+We do this because people exposed to family violence need support.